 Additional symptoms include disturbed nocturnal sleep and automatic behavior (patients carry out certain actions without conscious awareness).
-All of the symptoms of narcolepsy may be present in various combinations and degrees of severity.
+A 2014 study in the Journal of Sleep Medicine also reported that nightmares may be more prevalent in people with narcolepsy than in the general population.
+All the symptoms of narcolepsy may be present in various combinations and degrees of severity.

 Narcolepsy usually begins in teenagers or young adults and affects both sexes equally.
 The first symptom of narcolepsy to appear is excessive daytime sleepiness, which may remain unrecognized for a long time in that it develops gradually over time.
 The other symptoms can follow excessive daytime sleepiness by months or years.
 Cataplexy may appear before symptoms of narcolepsy.